hackohire/software-engineers-Hiring-Managers-data/README.md

 3) need to add linkedin cookie at headers variable in the code.
 4) after we get the data of software engineers/hiring managers, we can invite them in linkedin itself by using lid or by using their email addresses.
+5) Here, i have taken linkedin exists status based on location.
+Due to we need location for the people as mentioned in the problem statement.